Walmart Inc. (WMT) upgraded Issued by Wall Street Gurus

 WMT’s Market Performance

-WMT stocks went down by -1.20% for the week, with a monthly jump of 1.05% and a quarterly performance of 8.17%, while its annual performance rate touched 18.86%.
-The volatility ratio for the week stands at 1.29% while the volatility levels for the past 30 days are set at 1.92% for Walmart Inc..
-The simple moving average for the period of the last 20 days is 2.32% for WMT stocks with a simple moving average of 13.60% for the last 200 days.
+WMT stocks went up by 3.98% for the week, with a monthly jump of 6.49% and a quarterly performance of 10.78%, while its annual performance rate touched 22.71%.
+The volatility ratio for the week stands at 1.22% while the volatility levels for the past 30 days are set at 1.71% for Walmart Inc..
+The simple moving average for the period of the last 20 days is 5.18% for WMT stocks with a simple moving average of 17.18% for the last 200 days.

 Analysts’ Opinion of WMT